13 Nicknames for Alaska and the Reasons for Them

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A train on a lush mountainside surrounded by trees and flowers
+A train on a lush green mountainside surrounded by trees and flowers

 Alaska's scenic landscapes and rich history are the basis for many of its monikers

-Alaska may be one of the least-populated states in the US, but it's one of the most fascinating.
-Its expansive territory, harsh climate, and dense wilderness make it a mysterious corner of the country.
+Alaska may be one of the least-populated states in the U.S., but it's also one of the most fascinating.
+With its vast territory, harsh climate, and untamed wilderness, it's a place full of mystery and wonder.

-Whether you're planning a trip or just in the mood to learn a little more about this northern territory, keep reading.
-Here are 13 nicknames for Alaska and the interesting reasons for them.
+Whether you're planning a trip or are just curious about this rugged northern state, keep reading for 13 nicknames for Alaska and the unique stories behind them.

 13 Alaska Nicknames